(Last Updated 04/12/2023)

 Rating: Moderate Policy

 Any animal material must be heat treated to 212 degrees Fahrenheit for at least 30 minutes before being fed to swine.
 Milk must be pasteurized prior to feeding to any farm animal.
-Annual animal-derived treated waste feeding permits must be obtained, but exceptions apply for individuals feeding household waste to animals raised for personal use.
+Annual animal-derived treated waste feeding permits must be obtained.
 There are no restrictions on feeding waste exclusively vegetable in nature.

 Overview